-Robert R. Edgar is Professor of African Studies at Howard University and the author of An African American in South Africa: Travel Notes of Ralph J. Bunche (1992).
+Robert R. Edgar is professor of African studies at Howard University and the editor of An African American in South Africa: The Travel Notes of Ralph J. Bunche, also available from Ohio University Press.

 The devastating influenza epidemic of 1918 ripped through southern Africa.
 In its aftermath, revivalist and millenarian movements sprouted.
 Prophets appeared bearing messages of resistance, redemption, and renewal.
 African Apocalypse: The Story of Nontetha Nkwenkwe, A Twentieth-Century Prophet is the remarkable story of one such prophet, a middle-aged Xhosa woman named Nontetha.